National Youth Wind Orchestra of Great Britain

-The National Youth Wind Orchestra of Great Britain (NYWO) consists of around 75 young musicians aged 14 to 21 from England, Scotland and Wales.
-Members are required to hold a minimum instrument Grade 8 at distinction level and are selected by auditions which take place annually in the autumn at various musical centres across the UK.
+The National Youth Wind Orchestra (NYWO) consists of around 75 young musicians aged 14 to 21 from England, Scotland, Wales, and Northern Ireland.
+Membership is by audition.

-History, structure, and leadership
+History and heritage

-The National Youth Wind Orchestra of Great Britain (NYWO) was originally named The British Youth Wind Orchestra when founded by clarinettist Eric McGavin in 1968.
-Stephen Dodgson(Chairman), Andrew McGavin, Robert Montgomery and Leonard Salzedo established it as a charity on 1 January 1986 and registered it with the Charity Commission on 28 February 1986.
+The National Youth Wind Orchestra (NYWO) was originally named The British Youth Wind Orchestra when founded by clarinettist Eric McGavin in 1968.
+Stephen Dodgson (Chairman), Andrew McGavin, Robert Montgomery and Leonard Salzedo established it as a charity on 1 January 1986 and registered it with the Charity Commission on 28 February 1986.

-Formed as the British Youth Wind Orchestra by Eric McGavin (Musical Director 1968–1970) and Harry Legge (Principal Conductor 1968–1989), it was renamed, National Youth Wind Orchestra of Great Britain (NYWO) in 1986.
-Almost 5,000 young players have enjoyed music making in the orchestra, progressing to study at the UK's conservatoires and working in orchestras, ensembles and organisations music industry.
-NYWO's Vice Presidents are Andrew McGavin, Timothy Reynish and Prof. Jonathan Freeman-Attwood.
-Other Directors have included Kit Shepherd (1990 – 2013).
+It was renamed the National Youth Wind Orchestra of Great Britain (NYWO) in 1986.
+Thousands of young wind, brass, and percussion players have passed through the orchestra, many of whom are now found in professional music-making around the world.
+Kit Shepherd directed the organisation from 1990 until 2013.
+In 2024 the organisation was renamed 'National Youth Wind Orchestra' (NYWO).
+The current CEO and Artistic Director is Louisa Denby.

 NYWO has conductor Simon Rattle as its patron.